monkin77/LPOO-Terrarius/docs/README.md

 ![Pitest Results](img/pitest.png)

-As we can see, we already have a solid line coverage in the project but some tests still need to be strengthened.
+As we can see, we have a solid line coverage in the project, but some tests would still benefit by being strengthened.

 ## Feature demonstrations